Presentations of pseudodistributive laws: Introduction

 on the Kleisli category of $P$, they arrive at two of these axioms from the nullary and binary functoriality conditions of $\widetilde{T}$, and the other two from naturality of $\widetilde{u}$ and $\widetilde{m}$.

-It turns out that one may take a different approach to distributive laws, based on the ``extensive'' (also called ``Kleisli triple'') presentation of monads as studied by Manes \cite{Manes1976}, which in fact dates back to early work of Walters \cite{WaltersPHD}.
-In this extensive form, a monad on a category $\mathscr{C}$ is defined as an assignation on objects $T\colon\mathscr{C}_{\textnormal{ob}}\to\mathscr{C}_{\textnormal{ob}}$ with a family of arrows $u_{X}\colon X\to TX$ and functions $\mathscr{C}\left(X,TY\right)\to\mathscr{C}\left(TX,TY\right)$ typically called ``extension operators''.
+It turns out that one may take a different approach to distributive laws, based on the ``extensive'' (also called ``no-iteration'' or ``Kleisli triple'') presentation of monads as studied by Manes \cite{Manes1976}, which in fact dates back to early work of Walters \cite{WaltersPHD}.
+In this extensive form, a monad on a category $\mathscr{C}$ is defined as an assignation on objects $T\colon\mathscr{C}_{\textnormal{ob}}\to\mathscr{C}_{\textnormal{ob}}$ with a family of arrows $u_{X}\colon X\to TX$ and functions $\mathscr{C}\left(X,TY\right)\to\mathscr{C}\left(TX,TY\right)$.
 This data is then required to satisfy three different coherence axioms.
-It is an interesting fact that the functoriality and naturality conditions automatically follow these three conditions.
-This simplification which happens in $\mathbf{Cat}$ when monads are presented extensively is explained in detail by Marmolejo \cite{noiteration1d}, as a consequence of any functor having a right adjoint in the bicategory of profunctors $\mathbf{Prof}.$
+It is an interesting fact that the functoriality and naturality conditions automatically follow from these three conditions\footnote{This simplification which happens in $\mathbf{Cat}$ when monads are presented extensively is explained in detail by Marmolejo and Wood \cite{noiteration1d}, as a consequence of any functor having a right adjoint in the bicategory of profunctors $\mathbf{Prof}.$}.
+Moreover, this family of functions $\mathscr{C}\left(X,TY\right)\to\mathscr{C}\left(TX,TY\right)$ comprise what is called a ``pasting operator''.
+Such a pasting operator of a monad is also called the extension operator of an extension system \cite{NoiterationMixedAnother,noiteration1d}.

-If one works out what is needed to extend the monad $\left(T,u,m\right)$ the Kleisli category of $P$, with this extension now defined in extensive form, they will naturally arrive at three coherence conditions for distributive laws corresponding to the three axioms for a monad in extensive form.
+If one works out what is needed to extend the monad $\left(T,u,m\right)$ to the Kleisli category of $P$, with this extension now defined in extensive form, they will naturally arrive at three coherence conditions for distributive laws corresponding to the three axioms for a monad in extensive form.
 These three axioms are the two triangles from earlier, but with the two pentagons replaced by a single decagon condition

 In one dimension, the difference between these two definitions of distributive law is rather trivial.
 However, in two dimensions the difference becomes significant, as this means pseudodistributive laws can be naturally defined taking three modifications as the basic data rather than the usual four \cite{marm1999}.
 Moreover, the reduction in the data makes the coherence conditions for pseudodistributive laws much easier to understand conceptually.
-Interestingly, one recovers a variant of the triangle and pentagon axioms for monoidal categories.
+Interestingly, one recovers a variant of the well known triangle and pentagon axioms for monoidal categories \cite{MacLane} (though it is actually the bicategorical version of these axioms \cite{MacPare} which is relevant here).